k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 Fabric enables you to define several source [environments](/articles/25_environments/01_environments_overview.md), where for each environment you can set the connection details of the interfaces.

-When environment secrets are stored at Fabric, it enables users to define and apply strong, stronger and strongest levels of encryption on environment interfaces.
+When environment secrets are stored in Fabric, it enables users to define and apply strong, stronger and strongest levels of encryption on environment interfaces.

 1. **Assigned Environment with keystore** (Protection Key) - This is the most recommended and secured method, where: